 Lynne Dagg, Senior Lecturer, Computer Science, University of Sunderland

 So there we have it – five practical tips for families to encourage girls to get into computing.
-With over 2 million new digital jobs expected by 2020 (source: Development Economics), we hope that you give at least one of them a try.

 Learn more about Computing at the University of Sunderland.